Broad expertise, strong mix

 More than 300 professors and their teams conduct research at RPTU in Kaiserslautern and Landau.
 The broad spectrum of research topics covers the following key areas in particular:

-- Sustainable development and preservation of the basis of life
+- Sustainable Development and Preservation of the Basics of Life

 By networking our research expertise, we address the complex and major challenges of our time such as climate change, digitalization and social transformation.